desmosinc/policies/privacy-policy.md

 <a name="choices"></a>
 ## 4. Your Choices

 You may decline to submit Personally Identifiable Information through the Desmos Services, in which case Desmos or your Educator may not be able to provide certain Desmos Services to you.
-You may update or correct your Personal Data and email preferences at any time by visiting your “Edit Account” link.
+You may update or correct your username or password at any time by visiting your “Edit Account” link.
+You may update the email address associated with your account, or delete your account altogether, by emailing a request to [support@desmos.com](mailto:support@desmos.com).
 With respect to User Information provided by your Educator, please reach out to your Educator to request removal or updates of such information.

 <a name="data-security"></a>
 ## 5. Data Security